alkhimey/Ada_Kernel_Module_Framework/README.md

 ### Developing with VM

-It is discouraged to develop and test kernel modules on the system you are using for everyday work.
+It is adviced to to develop and test kernel modules on a virtual machine rather on your everyday system.

-A Much superior approach is to use a virtual machine.

 The author of this module uses Vagrant as a VM manger.
 An automatic process will setup an `debian/stretch64` machine and install all the necessary tools.